SC5/serverless-messenger-boilerplate/README.md

 ![Objective chart](https://raw.githubusercontent.com/SC5/serverless-messenger-boilerplate/master/docs/serverless-messenger-bot.png)

-[TBD] Flowchart of objective
-- user sends message from messenger messenger api which forwards it to the api gateway
+1. User sends message from Facebook Messenger to Facebook Messenger API which forwards it to the AWS API Gateway
-- lambda sends message to wit.ai that processes it and returns context back
+2. AWS API Gateway triggers Lambda function that forwards message to wit.ai which processes it and returns context
-- lambda runs action that requests weather information from Open Weather Map and processes response
+3. Lambda function runs action that requests weather information from Open Weather Map and processes response
-- node-wit - send
-- lambda sends message to messenger api which forwards it to user
+4. Lambda sends message to the Facebook Messenger API which forwards it to user

-**INSTALL BOILERPLATE**
+## Boilerplate Installation

 1. Run `serverless install --url https://github.com/SC5/serverless-messenger-boilerplate.git`
 2. Run `npm install`
 3. Rename example.env to .env and fill in `FACEBOOK_BOT_VERIFY_TOKEN`
 4. Run `serverless deploy` then copy the GET endpoint url

-**SETUP FACEBOOK APP**
+## Facebook App Configuration

 1. In Facebook Developer site create new Facebook application and page
   * Create Facebook application -> https://developers.facebook.com/quickstarts/?platform=web